This report will be filed under micro fishing trip reports and keiryu trip reports.

 After the three fish in quick succession, I moved to a different spot on the same stream, where I had caught slightly larger creek chubs in the past.
 I misjudged the distance and the current on my first "cast" and put it in the weeds.
 The second "cast" yielded the creek chub shown above.

 As much as I say the Kurenai HM30R is a great micro fishing rod (and it is), don't discount the usefulness of a longer rod.
-The Kurenai HM39R is just long enough that in many cases you don't have to cast, and you can place the bait or fly precisely where you want it.
+The Kurenai HM39R is just long enough that in many cases you don't have to cast, and you can lower the bait or fly to precisely where you want it.

 The micro fishing was certainly successful and I will use the egg and flour paste bait again.
 I made one batch of the bait, froze half and took half with me.
 I could have cut it in tenths and just taken one tenth.
 It really takes only a little bit of the bait to cover the hook point.
 I'm sure I could have fished all day with just a quarter of the bait I took with me.